-The MND Research Collective was launched in 202and is a concept co-designed with around 50 experts from lived experience, medicine, healthcare, and research.
+The MND Research Collective was launched in 2020 and is a concept co-designed with around 50 experts from lived experience, medicine, healthcare, and research.

 Considered a rare disease, MND has not received the attention and funding needed to enable researchers and healthcare practitioners to advance their understanding of the disease, develop and provide access to promising treatments, and ensure delivery of equitable best practice standard of care.